As you know, life does not always go according to plan.

 As a result, hundreds of different interval workouts can be developed.

-For example, in the My TransPHORMation App there is an at-home workout program you can use for free, as well as an EMOM program in the premium version.
+For example, in the 1st Phorm App there are at-home and EMOM programs in the app ...
 EMOM stands for "Every Minute On the Minute", and is an interval-based program.